Cian Ducrot

-Cian Brendan Ducrot (born 30 August 1997) is an Irish singer-songwriter.
-He rose to prominence with his single "All for You", which gained popularity in 2022 via TikTok and reaching number 2 in the Irish Singles Chart and peaked at number 19 on the UK Singles Chart.
-His following single, "I'll Be Waiting", peaked at number 6 in Ireland and number 16 in the UK.
+Cian Brendan Ducrot (born 30 August 1997) is a Grammy Award-winning Irish-French singer-songwriter and producer.
+He rose to prominence with his single "All for You", which gained popularity in 2022 via TikTok and peaked at number 2 on the Irish Singles Chart and number 19 on the UK Singles Chart.
+His following single, "I'll Be Waiting", peaked at number 6 in Ireland and number 14 in the UK.

 Early life

 Ducrot grew up in Passage West in Cork, Ireland, where his mother was a concert pianist and flautist.
 Ducrot joined musicals and drama clubs during his school years.
 His mother is French and his father is Irish.

 He won a scholarship to Wells Cathedral School, a specialist music school in the county of Somerset.
 Ducrot was accepted to study at the Royal Academy of Music in London on a full scholarship where he studied classical flute.

 In 2016, Ducrot auditioned for the fifth season of The Voice UK, but did not turn a chair singing "One More Night".